‘The moment when it really started to feel insane’: An oral history of the Scaramucci Era

 Senate GOP aide: Essentially, tactically, you’ve now made [trans troops] the No. 1 issue for Senate floor debate, when what you’re trying to do is rebuild the military.

 Eleazer: We had servicemembers across the world who were panicking. . . .
-Our next reaction, because we’re servicemembers, is: What are we gonna do about it?
+Our next reaction, because we’re servicemembers, is: What are we going to do about it?
 Let’s get some intel and move out.

 The daily press briefing at the White House begins a bit after 2 p.m., and journalists are primed to ask about the tweets on transgender servicemembers.
 Before taking questions, press secretary Sarah Huckabee reads aloud a letter from a 9-year-old Trump fan nicknamed Pickle.